bharathjinka09/AI-Local-RAG-App/README.md

 ## Reset Indexed Data

-The semantic loader persists data under `chroma_db` and appends the selected document's chunks on each run.
-Reset it before re-indexing a document to avoid duplicate chunks.
+The semantic loader persists data under `chroma_db`.
+It uses stable IDs and source metadata, replacing old chunks from the selected document rather than creating duplicates.

 The offline loader persists data under `chroma_db_offline`.
 It uses stable IDs and source metadata, replacing old chunks from the selected document rather than creating duplicates.